Your hair may not be looking its best right now, with hairdressers out of reach and nights out meaning nothing more than a quick jog around the block.

 Where to find hair styling deals

-Lots of stores and online retailers will have various discounts on styling products.
-If you have a loyalty card with any of the high street health and beauty stores (like Boots or Superdrug), it’s definitely worth checking out what deals they have, as you’re likely to gain a boat load of points when purchasing a bigger item like a hair styling product.
+It’s also worth considering the value of loyalty card points.
+If you have a loyalty card with any of the high street health and beauty stores (like Boots or Superdrug), it’s worth checking out what deals they have, as you’re likely to gain a lots of points when purchasing a bigger item like a hair styling product.

-Having a cool shot on a dryer may seem redundant, but it’s actually a really useful feature, as it can help set a style in place.
-Other extra features on a hair dryer to look out for are a nozzle for blow drying the hair straight (make sure you use a barrel brush for this), or a diffuser if you have naturally curly hair.
+A cool shot is a much-underused feature that helps you to set your style.
+Other extra features on a hair dryer to look out for are a nozzle for blow drying the hair straight (make sure you use a barrel brush for this), or a diffuser for curly hair.

-The Dyson Supersonic is one of our favourites, see our full review.
+If you're looking for a recommendation, the Dyson Supersonic is one of our favourites: read our full review.

 Curling irons and other curlers

-If tongs sounds like too much work, you can instead try an automatic hair curler, which basically involves simply putting a section of your hair in the machine, letting it works it’s magic, then rinse and repeat.
-The only downside to these types of products is that you won’t have much creative control over the end result, and they can be a little more costly than tongs.
+If curling irons and the threat of burned fingers are too much, you can try an automatic hair curler, which basically involves simply putting a section of your hair in the machine and letting it do the hard work.
+The only downside to these products is that you won’t have much control over the end result, and they can be a little more expensive.